-String operators with the same charge and homologically equivalent have the same effect on encoded states, so that error correction can also be done as in toric codes \cite{dennis:2002:tqm}, for each $(c_i,d_i)$ pair separately \cite{duclos:2010:fast} ---although to achieve optimality correlations should be taken into account---.
-The syndrome (endpoints) for error string operators with charge $c_i$ is given by plaquette operators that are strings with charge $d_i$, and viceversa.
+From the above discussion it seems that the existence of the $\beta$ charges $e_j$ serves no purpose from a coding perspective.
+For quantum codes this is indeed true in the sense that they contribute no encoded qubits.
+However, interestingly they do provide encoded \emph{bits}!
+The eigenvalues of nontrivial closed strings with charge $\tilde e_i$ label the classical states of the memory ---and should be regarded as elements of $\gauge$---, and nontrivial closed string operators with charge $e_i$ act as bit flip operators.
+Detecting errors thus amount to look for the endpoint of open string operators with charge $e_i$.
+I.e., the stabilizer ---which must include only strings of trivial homology---, still provides the error syndrome through the eigenvalues of its generators.
+The subsystem toric code exemplifies all this.